 Here are some of the most common subjects that private candidates choose for their exams:

-And many more.
 Your A-level results will also reflect which university you will get admission into.
 So, before you go on to choose your A-level subjects you must research the universities you want to attend.
 We have a write-up here to help you kickstart your research: Local vs Private Universities: Things to look out for

 Once that is done, then you can choose the subjects accordingly.
 Every university has a different acceptance criterion for the course you want to pursue so proper research here is important.